The African Penguin Nest Project

 NEWS AND UPDATES

-With well over a thousand nests already in five of the penguin colonies we've been anxiously awaiting breeding season to see the results of all the work.
-While the global pandemic has reduced the amount of nest monitoring possible, for those areas that are being checked we're seeing very high usage rates and a significant number of penguin chicks.
+With well over a thousand nests already in five of the penguin colonies we anxiously await each breeding season to see the results of all the work.
+The nests are continuously monitored in all of the colonies and are seeing very high usage rates and a significant number of penguin chicks.
+More safe nesting locations means more penguin chicks.